Board Certified Podiatrists | Expert Foot & Ankle Care

 Related Treatment Guides

 Michigan patients who are managing foot pain, nail problems, or structural foot conditions with self-care and are not getting adequate relief deserve professional podiatric evaluation.
 At Balance Foot & Ankle, fellowship-trained podiatric surgeons provide thorough diagnostic evaluation — weight-bearing X-rays, musculoskeletal ultrasound, and detailed clinical examination — followed by targeted treatment that addresses the actual cause rather than generic symptoms.
 Our Howell office (4330 E Grand River, serving Livingston County) and Bloomfield Hills office (43494 Woodward Ave #208, serving Oakland County) both offer same-week new patient appointments, in-office imaging, and acceptance of Blue Cross Blue Shield of Michigan, Aetna, UnitedHealthcare, Cigna, Medicare, and most Medicare Advantage plans.
-Michigan patients with persistent or worsening foot symptoms can call Balance Foot & Ankle at (810) 206-1402 to schedule a comprehensive podiatric evaluation.
+Michigan patients with persistent or worsening foot symptoms can call Balance Foot & Ankle at (810) 206-1402 to schedule a thorough podiatric evaluation.

 📧 Get Dr. Tom’s Free Lab Test Guide